So, did Sylvester Stallone ever figure out how the “Three Seashells” work?

-One mystery though has plagued fans of the flick for years… What are the three seashells and how do they actually assist with taking a dump?
+One mystery though has plagued fans of the flick for years… What are the three seashells in Demolition Man and how do they actually assist with taking a dump?
 Ultimate Action Movie scholars have long pondered their actual role in the defecation process.
 And now we present our top three theories.

 1) It’s a Prank They Play on Everyone